lvangh/MTW/ReadMe.md

 Type /mtw in game to see the menu.

 ![Alt text](images/mtw.jpg?raw=true "Slash command /mtw")

+Enabled the addon by typing '/mtw on' or '/mtw off' to disable Change the timer by typing 'mtw timer 3'
+Enable Raid Warning mode (bosses only) by typing '/mtw bossrw on' or '/mtw bossrw off' Enable solo announcement mode (announces in /say) - useful for possible situation out in the world when trying to help tank something.

 #### Installation
 - Download the add-on here, then save and extract the .zip file contents into `WoW/Interface/AddOns/`.